Avyren-Technologies/Avy-Tracker/documentation/API-DOCUMENTATION.md

 ---

 This document includes all API endpoints along with their request/response formats, error responses, and middleware configurations.
-It is designed to help developers integrate with the Parrot Analyzer API seamlessly while ensuring clear guidelines for authentication, user operations, administrative tasks, and more.
+It is designed to help developers integrate with the Avy Tracker API seamlessly while ensuring clear guidelines for authentication, user operations, administrative tasks, and more.